hashleyjr/house_prediction/README.md

 # house_prediction
 The objective of our project is to position ourselves as a real estate agency that offers several services, including home price estimation.
-We also have a contact page that writes our contacts information in a database.txt file in order for us to get in touche with our customers.
+We also have a contact page that writes our contacts' information in a database.txt file in order for us to get in touche with our customers.
 To do so, we used a database of house prices in the United States from Kaggle:https://www.kaggle.com/datasets/shree1992/housedata.
 Our home price prediction method was based on a machine learning model: the gradient boosting regressor.

 Thus, a user wishing to estimate the price of their potential future house just has to enter the characteristics of the said house and an estimate of the price will be given.